galaxyhaxz/citat/README.md

 > *America is a pay to win country, but at the same time it's deteriorating.*

 > *Birds born in a cage believe they are free.*

+> *Electron all by itself is not a bad thing.
+Problem is that it is akin to a nuclear bomb being used to kill a wasp.*